desmap/ale-sensible/README.md

 - **No mess with other sign-column/gutter tools** which are more important (e.g. git tools, markers)
 - **One-step removal and adding back** of ALE SENSIBLE, ALE and their configuration, if `:ALEToggle` is not enough
 - **Experience Vim/Neovim as what they are**, slick, minmalistic editors, not some jarring Frankenstein-IDEs
+- **Autocomplete included** since linter and autocomplete use the same sources, so why not offer both?
-- **Autocomplete turned on by default, why was it ever off?**, ALE has a built-in autocomplete, no need for extra plugins
+- **Autocomplete turned on by default, why was it ever off ALE?**, ALE has a built-in autocomplete, no need for extra plugins
 - **Autocomplete mapped to a sane `<Tab>` (ALE: `<C-x><C-o>`)**, gets automatically overridden if `<Tab>` is used
 - **Can coexist with other autocompletes**, they still work but why install the same thing twice?